Inspector general: Police

 The commanding officers of the Royal Irish Constabulary (and later of the Royal Ulster Constabulary until replaced by chief constable) and many Commonwealth police forces also bore the title of inspector general of police and it is still used in India and some other former British territories.

 The inspector general is also the name given to the chief executive officer of the Insolvency Service.

 Inspector and variants of it are rank titles of officers in the police of Britain and most Commonwealth countries.

 United States

 In the United States, an inspector general leads an organization charged with examining the actions of a government agency, military organization, or military contractor as a general auditor of their operations to ensure they are operating in compliance with generally established policies of the government, to audit the effectiveness of security procedures, or to discover the possibility of misconduct, waste, fraud, theft, or certain types of criminal activity by individuals or groups related to the agency's operation, usually involving some misuse of the organization's funds or credit.
 In the United States, there are numerous offices of inspector general at the federal, state, and local levels; the Office of the Inspector General of the United States Army is a military example.
-In this context the adjective "general" following the noun meaning widespread or overall, not military rank.

 The framework of offices of inspector general within the United States government was established with the Inspector General Act of 1978.